Cerebral Palsy Treatment Options

 Some physical therapy programs may also utilize forms of aqua therapy in the pool.
 Aquatic physical therapy has recently proven to be highly effective for children with certain types of cerebral palsy.

 There is no universal surgical procedure available to help all children with cerebral palsy.
-There are, however, a number of different surgical treatment options that can be utilized to alleviate or manage specific physical symptoms caused by cerebral palsy:
+But there are surgical treatment options that can be utilized to alleviate or manage specific physical symptoms caused by cerebral palsy:

 - Orthopedic Surgery: the most commonly utilized surgical treatment for cerebral palsy is orthopedic surgery.
 There are numerous types of orthopedic surgical treatments that can help children with various types of cerebral palsy.
 Orthopedic surgery can accomplish 2 main things.
 First, surgery can reduce or eliminate chronic pain that some children with cerebral palsy experience as a result of their physical disability.
 Second, orthopedic surgery can sometimes increase mobility.
 For example, for children with spastic CP in the legs surgery can be done to loosen the tendons in the legs to allow them to walk on their own.
 This type of tendon stretching surgery (in the legs & feet) is the most common surgical treatment for children with CP.